Where to find new Spotify playlists when you don’t want to make your own

 Release Radar refreshes every Friday.
 As with Discover Weekly, you’ll need to save tracks to your library or another playlist to keep them from disappearing into the sea of Spotify tracks.

 As with the other playlists here, the more you use Spotify, the better the recommendations should be.
-Again, use the Like (heart icon) and Don’t like (no entry icon) buttons to tell the music streaming service about the tracks you do and don’t approve of.
+Again, use the Like (heart icon) and Don’t like (minus icon) buttons to tell the music streaming service about the tracks you do and don’t approve of.

 This playlist is a mix of tracks you’ve had on heavy rotation in years past, plus similar tunes from the same sort of artists and released around the same time (“iconic throwback tracks,” in Spotify’s words).
 The playlist tops out at two hours.